OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Stack** - a linear data structure that follows the principal of Last In First Out (LIFO).
 This means the last element inserted inside the stack is removed first
     - **Heap** - an area of pre-reserved computer main storage (memory) that a program process can use to store data in some variable amount that won't be known until the program is running
     - **Virtualizing Memory** - the system can load larger or multiple programs running at the same time, enable each one to operate as if it has more space, without having to purchase more RAM
+    - **Address Space** - the address space of a process contains the view of memories state in the running program
+    - **Virtual Address** - this is a virtualized reference point of a physical address that the program can affect without triggering the physical address space until warrented

     ###### [Return](#address-spaces) to the *Addresses Spaces* module